Skip to content

 16. Participate in free walking tours

-The best way to get to know about the area is by joining numerous free walking tours in bigger places like Tirana or Berat.
+The best way to learn about the area is by joining numerous free walking tours in bigger places like Tirana or Berat.
 A guide will talk about local history, take you to the main sights and have really interesting stories to tell.

 17. Visit hidden Gjipe Beach

-Gjipe Beach is a hidden gem located on the Albanian Riviera, nestled between high cliffs and accessible only by foot or boat.
-It is situated about 25 kilometers south of the town of Himara and 50 kilometers south of the city of Vlore.
+Gjipe Beach is a hidden gem on the Albanian Riviera, nestled between high cliffs and accessible only by foot or boat.
+It is about 25 kilometers south of Himara and 50 kilometers south of Vlore.

-To reach Gjipe Beach on foot, visitors can park their cars near the village of Ilias and take a hiking trail that leads down to the beach.
-The hike is approximately 30-45 minutes long and offers stunning views of the coastline and surrounding hills.
+To reach Gjipe Beach on foot, visitors can park their cars near the village of Ilias and take a hiking trail down to the beach.
+The hike is approximately 30-45 minutes long and offers stunning coastline views and surrounding hills.

 Aside from enjoying the beach itself, visitors can also explore the nearby Gjipe Canyon, a natural formation created by the Gjipe River flowing into the Ionian Sea.
 The canyon offers breathtaking views of the rocky cliffs and the turquoise sea.

-Keep in mind to bring some cash, as in the summer months you can find mini restaurants with fresh drinks there.
-It’s also a good idea to bring lots of water and food with you when taking a journey to this hidden beach.
+Bring some cash; from there, you can find mini restaurants with fresh drinks in the summer.
+It’s also a good idea to bring lots of water and food with you on a journey to this hidden beach.

-If you want to experience wild camping, then one of the unique things to do in Albania is to spend a night on the beach.
-It doesn’t need to be exactly Gjipe Beach, because in the area you will also find more private beaches.
+If you want to experience wild camping, one of the unique things to do in Albania is to spend a night on the beach.
+It doesn’t need to be exactly Gjipe Beach because you will also find more private beaches.

 18 Discover Berat Old Towns